matt-42/cuimg/README.rst

 CUIMG An Image and Video Processing Library
 ================================

+Note: This project is not active anymore.
+It has been rewritten with c++14 (but without CUDA support).
+Check the [iod](https://github.com/matt-42/iod) library

 CUIMG is a library for image and video processing.
 It is released under the GPLv3 licence.
 It targets GPUs with CUDA, and CPUs with the C++0x language.